morgangte/coras-navigator/README.md

 # GUARDIAN Prototype

-This is the GUARDIAN Risk Assistant for Cybersecurity Risk Assessment.
+This is the GUARDIAN Risk Assistant implementation for Cybersecurity Risk Assessment.

 ## Quick Start